NyanKaungSet/Fresh_Mobile_Mart/README.md

-# This website is currentlt under construction.
+# This website is currently under construction.